 Similar to the Cooler Master MH630, the Cooler Master MH751 have a fairly conservative design, with a monochrome black-over-gray color scheme and faux-leather-lined headband.
 Their detachable boom microphone also helps to give them a more casual appearance than other gaming headphones.

-The Cooler Master MH751 are decently comfortable.
+The Cooler Master MH751 are comfortable.
 They're lightweight, have plushly-padded ear cups, and don't squeeze your head too tightly.
-Unfortunately, some users may find the size-adjustable headband a little too loose, and it can lose its size adjustment setting quite easily.
+Unfortunately, some users may find the size-adjustable headband a little too loose.
 If you wear glasses or like wearing a hat as you game, they also may not provide a consistent seal against your head.

 These headphones have a middling control scheme.
 The in-line remote features a volume wheel and a microphone mute/unmute slider, but that's it.
 It's easy to tell the two controls apart, and the volume slider has stops for the minimum and maximum setting.
 Unfortunately, there's little in the way of physical feedback as you use the controls, and you won't receive any voice prompts, either.

 The Cooler Master MH751 aren't very portable.
 Like most gaming headphones such as the Turtle Beach Recon 500, they're quite bulky and can't fold into a more compact design.
 On the upside, their boom mic is removable and their ear cups swivel flat, which slightly reduces their footprint.

 These over-ears come with a carrying pouch made of a velvet-like material.
 It's thin and isn't likely to protect the headphones from water exposure or impacts.
 It also doesn't close fully, so they could fall out if the pouch is held upside down.